 What can a girl do to impress a boy?
-This is a frequently asked question posed by many girls who are interested in a guy, and are looking for ways to get his attention easily and faster.
+This is a frequently asked question posed by many girls who are interested in a guy and are looking for ways to get his attention easily and faster.
 There are definitely many things you can do to impress a guy you like.
-I have discussed this topic with some of my international friends, and will discuss the points we all agree on.
+I have discussed this topic with some of my international friends, and I will discuss the points we all agree on.

-5 Things You Can Do To Impress A Guy You Like
+5 Things You Can Do to Impress a Guy You Like

-First you need to get a guy to notice you.
-And then, you'll want to keep him interested in you.
+First, you need to get a guy to notice you, and then you'll want to keep him interested in you.
 But how do you get a guy's attention without being seen as desperate?

-Impressing the guy you like shouldn’t be a one dimensional thing, but something you need to approach from many different angles.
+Impressing the guy you like shouldn’t be a one-dimensional thing, but something you need to approach from many different angles.
 One technique might not be enough to get his attention (or hold it), so it is best to come up with a few good ideas if you want to succeed with your goal of trying to impress him.

-Here's five things you can do to impress a guy you like.
+Here are five things you can do to impress a guy you like.
 Good luck!

-1. Be Good At Something
+1. Be Good at Something

 We are all impressed by someone who excels.
 If you are good at something, people notice.
 And the guy you like will probably also be impressed.
-You don't have choose something he's good at too.
+You don't have to choose something he's good at too.
 It can be really exciting to talk to someone who can achieve what you find really difficult.

-My Australian friend loves going to the beach, but is not a good surfer.
+My Australian friend loves going to the beach, but he is not a good surfer.
 He is most impressed by women who can grab a surfboard and ride the waves.

 An American friend is really impressed by girls who are cheerleaders.
-But he admits when he was at school he was in awe of a girl who was brilliant at math.
+But he admits that when he was at school, he was in awe of a girl who was brilliant at math.
 He couldn't understand how she could calculate difficult problems in her head, without even needing a pen and paper.
 (He struggled to get the answers cheating with a calculator!)